What is curriculum design?

 How do I book?

 If you have any questions about the ABC workshops, we recommend you look at the pre-sessional content on this site.
 It gives you an introduction to the method, and explains some of the modifications we’ve made to better fit ABC to the University of Manchester’s strategic goals.
+We also have a case study here.
 If you decide this is for you, you can contact Ryan Metcalfe (firstname.lastname@example.org) or Lisa Donlan (email@example.com) in the eLearning team to discuss your needs and make the necessary arrangements.